-There are many interesting spots in the South Bay to capture the sunset from.
-Today I went to the Palos Verdes Peninsula again but it was my first time photographing from the area called the San Ramon Reserve.
+There are many interesting spots in the South Bay to capture a sunset from.
+Today, I took photographs from the San Ramon Reserve in Palos Verdes Peninsula for the first time.

 I must say that sunsets from this road can be quite impressive.
-On this occasion I used two cameras; one to capture the sun setting and another one to capture the fog covering the Santa Catalina Island.
+On this occasion, I used two cameras; one to capture the sun setting and another one to capture the fog covering Santa Catalina Island.

 There were no clouds but that gives a good reason to go back to the same spot one of these days.